Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: The algorithms

-Table~\ref{tab_memory} summarizes the main memory requirements of full Arnoldi and the proposed methods. \Cref{alg:whitening_krylov} and \Cref{alg:standardinnerprod_krylov} require the same amount of long vector allocations for fixed truncation parameter $k$ and number of iterations and we thus report only the storage demand of the former.
+\Cref{tab_memory} summarizes the main memory requirements of full Arnoldi and the proposed methods. {Both \sPKSM} and {\tPKSM} require the same amount of long vector allocations for fixed truncation parameter $k$ and number of iterations and we thus report only the storage demand of the former.

 For $k, \ell\ll d$ the main difference between the two classes of methods stands in the memory allocations for the generated bases.
 On the other hand, storage for the solution factors depends on the spectral decay properties of the solution to the reduced problem.
 Since the polynomial Krylov space generates redundant information, the numerical rank $\ell$ of $\mat{Y}_d$ may be significantly lower than its dimension\footnote{As already mentioned, we are assuming that the exact solution can be well approximated by a matrix of very low rank.}, allowing major savings in storing the approximate solution in factored form.
 We refer to the examples of \Cref{sec:numerical_examples} for experimental evidence.
-The extra allocations concern matrices in the reduced spaces, together with the $s\times dr$ sketched basis, which is kept orthonormal.
+The extra allocations concern matrices in the reduced spaces, together with the $s\times dr$ sketched basis\footnote{{This bit is not present in the overall storage demand of \tPKSM.}}, which is kept orthonormal.

+{In \Cref{tab_memory} we also list the main computational costs of full Arnoldi and \sPKSM~in terms of flops.
+These amount to the bases construction and the solution of the projected problems. \sPKSM~also sees the extra cost coming from the second Arnoldi pass.
+The main difference between the two procedures lies in the orthogonalization cost.
+The full orthogonalization of Arnoldi requires $\mathcal{O}(nr^2d^2)$ flops whereas our sketched and truncated procedure cuts the cost down to $\mathcal{O}(nr^2dk+sr^2d^2)$ where the first term comes from the truncated Arnoldi step whereas the second one is related to the whitening of the sketched bases.
+The results in \Cref{sec:numerical_examples} will show that these savings in the number of flops do indeed lead to less time-consuming solution procedures.
+Notice that \tPKSM~and \sPKSM~basically have the same computational cost per iteration.
+The only difference is in the lack of any sketch-related cost in the former.}

+{Let us also mention that it is possible to use more stable means of orthogonalizing the bases in \sPKSM, e.g., a rank-revealing QR decomposition, as it was already suggested for whitening in~\cite{rokhlin2008fast} or a randomized Householder QR algorithm~\cite{grigori2023randomized}.
+This substantially increases the computational cost of the algorithm, though: Using a rank-revealing QR decomposition means that it is not possible to update the QR factors from one iteration to the next (cf.~\cref{alg:QR_facts} of \Cref{alg:whitening_krylov}).
+Instead, these factors have to be recomputed from scratch in every single iteration.
+Such an approach should therefore only be used for very challenging problems in which \sPKSM~becomes unstable.
+We note that we did not observe this situation in our experiments and therefore did not pursue such an approach any further.}

 Finally, we remark that our stopping criterion is based on the residual norm or its estimation, in both algorithms.
 This criterion is checked periodically, not necessarily at each iteration, to save computational efforts.